KICKSTARTING THE LGBTQ+ SECTOR

 Jacob Bayliss, Chief Executive Officer at Brighton LGBT Switchboard is excited to welcome someone from the Kickstart scheme to his team, “We are proud to join Stonewall Housing and LGBTQ+ organisations across the country in providing opportunities for young people to build their confidence and skills and are excited to welcome a young person to the team and have their support in delivering our vital work.”

-Those who want to work in the centre go to their Job Centre and ask to be referred for a specific job, they’ll then be given the information on how to apply.
+Those who want to work in the sector need to go to their Job Centre, give the postcode of the organisation you wish to work for and ask to be referred for a specific job, they’ll then be given the information on how to apply.
 It’s a simple as that.